ABOUT RICK McKIM

 Switching to keyboards, Rick became a solo singer-songwriter, performing and recording in both Canada and the U.S. while absorbing influences from the Acadian folk music of Nova Scotia to the alt-country of Austin, Texas (and somehow picking up a Ph.D. in Classics & Philosophy from Princeton along the way!).

-Since settling in New York, he has written songs and produced sessions for artists like Broadway’s Alice Ripley, 2009 Tony® winner for her starring role in the rock musical Next to Normal, and NYC cabaret diva Ellen Mittenthal.
+Since settling in New York, he has written songs and produced sessions for artists including Broadway’s Alice Ripley, 2009 Tony® winner for her starring role in Next to Normal, and NYC cabaret diva Ellen Mittenthal.
 He has also led his own band The Last Romantics with veteran NYC musicians including drummer Shannon Ford, guitarist Paul Schellack and pianist/singer Rob Taube.

-Most recently, Rick has completed the music, lyrics & book for Down at the Inferno, a musical inspired by Dante's Divine Comedy about our search for love & meaning in the 21st-century world.
+Most recently, Rick has completed the music, lyrics & book for Down at the Inferno, a Dante-inspired musical about our search for love and meaning in the 21st century.
 Learn more about the show here.